adarshpheonix2810/Health-Care-chatbot-v2/README.md

 - Enhanced visualization of predictions and data insights.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.

 ## Contact
 For any queries or feedback, feel free to reach out: